aritro6/Teacher-Rating/miniquiz.md

 # Pandas and Baseball

+You don't need to submit anything for this miniquiz.

 We'll be doing an assignment later about Baseball so I want you to familiarize yourself with the following:

 * [More Pandas](Pandas_Reading.md)